Most recent update: September 2023

-Ad Waterfalls, or daisy chains, are an optimisation method used to try to maximise the revenue generated from a set-up that uses multiple demand partners.
-Although largely now replaced by more efficient strategies such as header bidding, waterfalling can still be useful in situations where a non header bidding partner offers high CPMs at limited fill.
+Ad waterfalls, also known as daisy chains, are used to optimize revenue from setups with multiple demand partners.
+While largely replaced by more efficient strategies such as header bidding, waterfalling is useful when a non-header bidding partner has high CPMs but limited fill.

 Why waterfall ads?

-Waterfalling gives increases the publisher’s chance of selling impressions to the highest performing partner.
-The simplest example would be a publisher who has a 100% fill solution (such as AdSense), but gets offered a high premium campaign that pays a higher rate, but only for their pick of impressions .
-The publisher wants to give the premium campaign the chance to buy every impression, but still wants to ensure that ads are served for the requests that the premium campaign doesn’t fill.
+Waterfalling increases the advertiser’s — and publisher’s — chances of selling impressions to the highest-performing partner.
+A publisher who uses AdSense, a 100% fill solution, may receive a lucrative campaign that pays more for certain impressions.
+The digital advertiser wants to give the premium campaign the chance to buy every impression, but still wants to ensure that ads are served for the requests that the premium campaign doesn’t fill.

 The simple solution to this is a pass-back tag.
 The premium ads are configured to call an AdSense tag whenever they see a request that they can’t fill at the agreed price.
 This would look like this:

-In this example the black bar represents all ad requests.
-The premium campaign fills a proportion of them (green) at a high CPM then passes the remainder (Orange) back to the remnant network to fill.
-The idea is to give the premium campaign a look at every ad request so that it can serve as many impressions as possible at the higher rate.
+In this example, the black bar represents all ad requests.
+The premium campaign fills a proportion of them (Green) at a high CPM, then passes the remainder (Orange) back to the remnant network to fill.
+The idea is to give the premium campaign a look at every ad request, so that it can serve as many impressions as possible at a higher rate.

 Do waterfalls make more money?